 Q 2) What are the built-in types available in Python?

-A 2) There are mutable and immutable built-in types.
+A 2) One of the most common python interview question, There are mutable and immutable built-in types.

 The mutable ones include: